What comes in your mind when you think of Whey Protein?

 How to Use Whey Protein Supplements

-Whey Proteins generally come with serving size and nutrition information written on their packaging.
+Whey Proteins generally come with serving size which varies between 30 to 33 gms and nutrition information written on their packaging.

 It is generally recommended to have 1 -2 scopes of whey protein supplement during a day that can supply 25 – 50 gms of protein for most of the brands.